MattiooFR/mattioofr.github.io/posts/blackjack-the-21-game.md

 ### Doubling Down

-Some casino allow doubling down on any originals card, some only on cards totalling 9, 10 and 11.
+Some casino allow doubling down on any originals card, some only on cards totaling 9, 10 and 11.
 If you decide, and are allowed to double down according to the casino’s rules, **you may put the same amount of your bet next to your original bet and must draw only one additional card**.

 ### Splitting Pairs

 If a player hold two cards of the same value, he may split the pair into two separate hands.
-If you have a double 8 for example, totalling 16 (a really bad hand) you can split them and play each 8 as a separate hand.
+If you have a double 8 for example, totaling 16 (a really bad hand) you can split them and play each 8 as a separate hand.
 If you get another 8, you can split again and have 3 hands.
 Splitting ace will most of the time allow you to have only one more card above it and you cannot re-split aces.
 If you receive a ten on one of your aces, **it is not going to be counted as a blackjack** and be paid 3 to 2.
 Most casino will allow you to split ten-valued card, like a jack and a king.
 If you split ten and get a ace, as before it wont be counted as a blackjack.
 In a short way : Any pair may be split.
 Any pair, except aces, may be re-split.
 Split aces receive only one card each.